ThePiHut/pir-camera-case/README.md

 ![Raspi-Config](.jpg)

 This can be a little too sensitive depending on the conditions your project will be in.
-If you experience excessive false triggers, try turning the right dial anti-clockwise and testing different levels of sensitivity.
+If you experience excessive false triggers, open the top of your case and try turning the right dial anti-clockwise and testing different levels of sensitivity.
 Heat, WiFi and other interference can also produce false triggers

 ## Example Code